IPE Interactive Experiences

 P1 Public Health Event

-In this mock public-health event, first-year pharmacy students collaborate with nurse practitioner, nursing, and epidemiology students to provide patient-centered care in a response to a local reportable disease outbreak.
-By providing care for a standardized patient, team members learn how each profession contributes to the patient care process.
-Students also learn about their professional reporting responsibilities in a disease outbreak and interact with epidemiology students to understand the investigation process to track and minimize the spread of disease.
+In this mock public-health event, first-year pharmacy students collaborate with nurse practitioner, nursing, epidemiology, and medical translation students to provide patient-centered care in response to a local reportable disease outbreak.
+By providing care for a standardized patient both in person and during a telehealth appointment, team members learn how each profession contributes to the patient care process.
+Students also learn about teamwork and why communication is vital within healthcare.
+An example is when the team learns of their professional reporting responsibilities in a disease outbreak and must interact with epidemiology students to understand the investigation process to track and minimize the spread of disease.

 PAP2 Longitudinal and Physical Assessment